arnicas/analyst-toolbelt-course/week1/Readme.md

 ### Problem with Formulas

+Why is it bad to leave formulas in the workbook in your cleaned data?

   * They are not obvious to a reader of the sheet - you have to put your mouse in a cell to see them
   * If you move a column or cell, you can destroy the formula without noticing it.
 (The references will break)
   * It is easy to “mess up” your formula with an accidental click in a cell containing one, and then you have lost important data